 Timothy J. McEvoy

-Timothy J. McEvoy is a barrister in Melbourne, Australia.
-After graduating from the University of Melbourne in Law in 1993, McEvoy clerked for the Chief Justice of the Federal Court of Australia, and spent time with the Brussels office of Oppenheimer Wolff & Donnelly.
-In 1995 he joined the commercial litigation section of Freehill Hollingdale & Page, one of Australia's largest law firms.
+The Honourable Justice Timothy J. McEvoy is a judge of the Family Court of Australia in Melbourne, Australia.
+After graduating from the University of Melbourne in Law in 1993, McEvoy clerked for the chief justice of the Federal Court of Australia, and spent time with the Brussels office of Oppenheimer Wolff & Donnelly.
+In 1995 he joined the commercial litigation section of Freehill Hollingdale & Page, one of Australia's largest law firms (now Herbert Smith Freehills).
 He began the LL.M. program at the University of Virginia School of Law in 1997, and was awarded an S.J.D. in May 1999.
 His dissertation dealt with provisional and protective measures in international litigation and their recognition and enforcement in private international law.

-McEvoy also practices in the fields of general commercial litigation, administrative law and antitrust law.
-He is a member of the Victorian Bar and is also admitted to practice in New South Wales and the High Court of Australia.
+McEvoy practiced as a barrister at the Victorian Bar from 2002 until 2019.
+He became a Queen’s Counsel in 2016, and was appointed to the Family Court of Australia on 27 March 2019.
 In March 2011 he was awarded a Fulbright Professional Scholarship in Australia-U.S. Alliance Studies sponsored by the Australian Department of Foreign Affairs and Trade to examine closer legal cooperation between the U.S. and Australia.

 - LL.B.University of Melbourne1993

 - LL.M.University of Melbourne1998

 - B.A.University of Melbourne1993

 "Mareva-Style Prejudgment Protective Measures in English and Australian Law: An Overview," Report to the Deputy Secretary General, Hague Conference on Private International Law (1997).